Shiatsu & Supplements for Menopause

-The first thing to know about the Menopause, is where you're at, you can well be perimenopause at the age of 40; any younger at it will be an ‘early menopause’.
+The first thing to know about the Menopause, is where you're at, you can well be perimenopausal at any time in your 40s. and there may not be a heat symptoms in sight.
 By the age of 45, if you feel you need to see the GP due to feeling 'unwell most of the time', 'below par', 'extremely tired’, ‘easily overwhelmed’ with symptoms of anxiety or starting to wonder if you have early dementia, then YES you are Perimenopausal, and don’t let a GP suggest the only way forward is anti-depressants, it isn’t, the way forward is knowledge and understanding.

 I always say that if you compare yourself now to yourself 3 years ago do you see a decline in how you look, feel and handle things?
 If the answer is yes, then you've in the Perimenopause and here's the thing, you may not have any heat symptoms at all!

 I’ve spent the last few years really building a picture of what can be going on in a woman’s body.
 Some may only have certain symptoms, and there are those who have a worse perimenopause, and those the menopause.
 This can come down to your physical type, your lifestyle and career, the toxicity of your liver and the medications you’re on; they all play a part in how your body changes and reacts to the lowering of hormones.

 The average age of the cessation of periods in the UK is 51, and this doesn't happen over night; but is a fluctuation in your body over many years.
 The GP baseline is that if you haven't had periods for a year or more you have reached the menopause; they can safely say you now won't get pregnant.